weiyuexin/weiyuexin/README.md

 - 👋 Hi, I’m @weiyuexin
-- 👀 I’m interested in computer games
+- 👀 I’m interested in Java & PHP & Python
 - 🌱 I’m currently learning cs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on study
-- 📫 How to reach me ...
+- 📫 How to reach me email: 3022422894@qq.com

 <!---
 weiyuexin/weiyuexin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.